-Since the consequences of exposure to toxins can be serious, consciously limiting or preventing exposure to them is one of the best ways to keep yourself healthy.
+Since the consequences of exposure to toxins can be serious, building habits to consciously limit or prevent exposure to them is one of the best ways to keep yourself healthy.

-Here are some simple tips to protect your body:
+Here are some simple strategies you can start implementing to protect your body and overall health:

 - Eliminate processed foods from your diet